Marlon666/EC504-video-encoder/README.md

 The spatial frequencies represented by each DCT coefficient increase from the top left to the bottom right.
 In this example, the lowest frequency is 1527 and the highest frequency is -0.61.
 We use these DCT coefficients to encode the images, but only after throwing away some of the high-frequency data.
 This is done through a process called *quantization*.

 The MPEG-1 standard provides a quantization matrix.
-The values in the quantization matrix increase with frequency.
+The values in the quantization matrix increase with spatial frequency.
 The quantization process is performed by dividing the DCT coefficients by the quantization values, and then rounding the result to the nearest integer.
 Division by a larger value translates into an increased likelihood that the rounded result will be zero.
-The table below shows the MPEG-1 quantization matrix and the results of quantizing our pixel values.
+The table below shows the MPEG-1 quantization matrix and the results of quantizing our DCT coefficients.

 ![DCT2](http://i.imgur.com/cngmDId.png)

 Behold!
-What was once 64 unique DCT coefficients is now the numbers 191, 1, and 0.
+What was once 64 unique DCT coefficients are now the numbers 191, 1, and 0.
 Though it may seem that we discarded *too* much data, we can get a qualitatively better feeling about this process through inspection of the original pixel values: they are all fairly close.
 The range of `194-188 = 6` corresponds to only 2% of the 0-255 scale.
 So perhaps it's not too crazy to represent this entire block using three unique values.

-The final step in our encoding process utilizes variable length codes (VLC) in order to encode the quantized DCT coefficients.
+The final step in our encoding process utilizes variable length codes in order to encode the quantized DCT coefficients.
 This is done by first flattening the `8x8` array in order of increasing spatial frequency.
 The most common pattern used is the *zig-zag* pattern, illustrated below.

 ![zigzag](http://i.imgur.com/CWhbc2H.png)